 Table 3.1.
-Is a proxy or informant necessary for this participant's visit exam? - Overview of recommendation per study protocol using the information in the Visit Recruitment Report in CDART.
+Is a LAR and proxy/informant necessary for this participant's visit exam? - Overview of recommendation per study protocol using the information in the Visit Recruitment Report in CDART.
 The Recruitment report information below is listed in the order of importance in consideration of the column order in the report in CDART.

-Recruitment Report Information Report Value Need for a Proxy for Visit?
+Recruitment Report Information Report Value Need for a LAR and Proxy for Visit?

+LAR Requirement Meets LAR Requirement Required

+Does Not Meet LAR Req Discretion

-Last Cog Status based on D=Dementia Required
+Last Cog Status based on D=Dementia 1 Required

-ognitive diagnosis at revious visit M=MCI Discretion‡
+gnitive diagnosis at M=MCI 4 Discretion‡

-N=Normal or U=Unknown No
+previous visit N=Normal or U=Unknown No

-Cognitive Problems Yes - Dem Required
+Cognitive Problems Yes - Dem 2 Required

-Yes Discretion‡
+Yes 4 Discretion‡

 No No

-Last Dementia Surveillance SIS Impaired or ADS Impaired Requested
+Last Dementia Surveillance SIS Impaired or ADS Impaired 3 Requested

 Test and Result SIS Not Scored or ADS Not Scored or None Discretion‡

 SIS Normal or ADS Normal No

 Last Hearing Loss Yes Discretion‡

 No No

-Discretion = The need for a proxy or informant for the visit is based on the interviewer's assessment of the information available, including the result from the Six Item Screener in the RTS form, and/or knowledge of the participant
+Discretion = The need for a LAR and proxy (may be the same person) or informant for the visit is based on the interviewer's assessment of the information available, including the result from the Six Item Screener in the RTS form, and/or knowledge of the participant